vlad77ivan/functional-paper/src/content/posts/post_dev_features.md

     alt: 'Architecture'
 tags: ["astro", "architecture", "pagefind", "giscus"]
 ---
-I'll offer an overview of some of the architectural features of Functional Paper.
+I'll provide an overview of some of the architectural features of Functional Paper.
 This is not a configuration tutorial, just a FYI on what is available.

 ## Pagination
 Pagination is implemented in the [Blog](/blog) page because I am not a fan of infinite scrolling.
 The number of posts per page can be easily adjusted from the *.env* file so it will fit you exact preference.